 After coming to this realization myself and on those rough days when the unexpected would happen.
 Wine became an outlet for relaxation, as it does for many mom’s.
 It gives you a sense of outward appreciation for a well crafted product, that you can get at home with very little effort.
 After awhile, I began to realize it was becoming more than an outlet, and instead, a habit.
 I didn’t like that feeling at all.

 So I decided to channel these mundane and troublesome habits into something productive.
 Into something innovative.
 Into something that I know will help other mom’s who are in the same shoes as I once was.
-I am channeling my dreams into reality because my girls deserve a mother who doesn’t feel like she’s wasting away, but instead inspired by her girls do something more with herself.
+I am channeling my dreams into reality because my girls deserve a mother who doesn’t feel like she’s wasting away, but instead inspired by her girls to do something more with herself.

 My girls truly drive me.